rd-alliance/metadata-directory/use_cases/heasarc.md

 title: HEASARC
 name: heasarc
 description: <p>The High Energy Astrophysics Science Archive Research Center (HEASARC) is the primary archive for NASA's (and other space agencies') missions dealing with electromagnetic radiation from extremely energetic phenomena ranging from black holes to the Big Bang.</p>
+subjects:
+- physical-sciences-and-mathematics
+disciplines:
+- astrophysics
+- astronomy
 standards:
 - fits-flexible-image-transport-system
-disciplines:
-- Astrophysics
-- Astronomy
+layout: use_case
 type: use_case
-layout: use_case
 ---